shan0ar/XSSearch/README.md

 # XSSearch

-**xssearch.py** is a fast and customizable XSS payload tester for web applications.
-It uses Selenium to automate browser interactions, allowing you to test for Cross-Site Scripting (XSS) vulnerabilities with your own wordlists and target URLs.
-The tool supports progress reporting, interruption handling, and several runtime options to streamline your workflow.
+**xssearch.py** is a fast, flexible, and browser-based XSS payload tester for web applications.
+It uses Selenium and Chrome to automate XSS detection, supports customizable wordlists, GET/POST/complex requests, progress reporting, and now lets you provide a custom cookie for session-based GET fuzzing.

 ---

 ## Installation

-You can install everything in **one command**:
+Quick install (all dependencies):

 ```bash
 git clone https://github.com/shan0ar/xssearch.git \